SAP/SapMachine/index.md

 title: SapMachine
 ---

-**SapMachine** is a free, open-source, non-commercial, cross-platform, fully-functional, and production-grade version of the Open Java Development Kit (OpenJDK).
+**SapMachine** is a free, open-source, non-commercial, cross-platform, and fully-functional production-grade version of the Open Java Development Kit (OpenJDK).
 Built and supported by SAP, it provides a robust and reliable Java environment.

 <img align="left" width="240" src="assets/images/logo_circular.svg" alt="Logo of SapMachine">